achanblard/EliteDataScience/README.md

 # EliteDataScience

-Try to run the first ML pipeline
+Try to run the first ML pipeline using SKlearn and a Jupyter notebook